uswds/uswds-site/pages/documentation/migration-V3.md

 @forward "uswds-custom-styles";
 ```

 Now your project is using its theme settings in the proper USWDS 3.0 format!
-Now you can remove the old theme files from your project.
+You can safely remove the old theme files from your project.

 #### Use "uswds-core" for any custom USWDS Sass

-{:.border-top-2px.border-base-lighter.padding-top-1}
 Unlike `@import`, which makes Sass members (tokens, variables, mixins, functions, or placeholders) available globally, `@use` only reveals Sass members to the stylesheet that loads them.

 Accommodating this is relatively straightforward for USWDS 3.0: For any project stylesheet that uses USWDS members (that's probably most, if not all, of them!), you'll need to load `uswds-core` at the top of your stylesheet.
-You will also need check to see if you have non-USWDS modules in your stylesheet, and load those as well.
+You will also need check to see if you have non-USWDS modules in your stylesheet and load those as well.
 Here is how to do it:

 1. **Load "uswds-core" at the top of any stylesheet that uses USWDS members.**
     ```scss